 - a.
 An employee who is disabled and unable to work may be eligible for disability benefits from VRS (as well as Social Security disability benefits).
 To apply for disability benefits, an employee must be unable to perform his or her job because of a physical or mental disability and the disability is likely to be permanent.
 The terms and conditions of this coverage can be found at the VRS website, www.varetire.org. - b.
-The monthly amount of the annuity retirement benefit is calculated by VRS. - c.
-Employees may contact VRS for information regarding their estimated benefits.
+The monthly amount of the annuity retirement benefit is based on three factors: years of credited service, age at the time retirement benefits are received, and final or highest three years of pay. calculated by VRS. - c.
+Employees may contact the Town Manager VRS for information regarding their estimated benefits.
 Employees planning retirement should contact the Town Manager four (4) months before their retirement date to ensure the coordination of benefits and their timely receipt.